betaflight/betaflight.com/docs/release/Betaflight-3.1-Release-Notes.md

 ### Questions and Answers about 3.1 from Boris' BetaFlight thread.
 #### question by Woody_99:
 I've been flying a Naze32 on BF (3.01) for a while, and seems to be working fine for me.
-With all the code optimizations (noted in the WIKI), is the Naze still a viable option to continue with, or should I swap it out for a newer FC?
+With all the code optimizations, is the Naze still a viable option to continue with, or should I swap it out for a newer FC?
 Answer from Boris:
 No NAZE32 and other F1s actually got slower in 3.1.
 3.1 is the first version where everything is floating point math.
 F1 lacks of floating point processor unit so it gets a lot of more to work.
 Besides that it only has 128k flash what prevents a lot of new optimizing we applied.